benswift/benswift.github.io/blog.md

 This is my awesome blog.
 Sometimes in these posts I'll talk about research or art projects I'm involved with, although I also blog about my research on the [c/c/c blog](https://cs.anu.edu.au/code-creativity-culture/news/).
 Sometimes I'll just ramble about other stuff which is keeping me up at night.
+If you're interested on blog posts only on a certain topic, there's a [tags index]({{site.baseurl}}{% link blog-tag-index.md %}).

 If anything here sparks your interest (or your ire!) then get in touch ([twitter](https://twitter.com/benswift), [email](mailto:ben.swift@anu.edu.au))